Freddy Beras-Goico: Biography

 During the 1950s, his family fled the Dominican Republic due to the brutal regime of the Trujillo dictatorship and settled in Colombia, where he spent several years before returning to his homeland.
 These experiences would shape his comedic style, making him a well-known entertainer for years to come.
 He was also tortured by the dictatorship of Rafael Trujillo.

 Career

 Early in his career Beras-Goico's comedic style was mainly based on sketch comedy vignettes in several daytime TV shows, later moving on to having his own personal show, El Gordo De La Semana (lit.
 The Fat Guy of The Week), which matured into a successful TV variety show.
-The show's roster of comedians and personalities included: Cuquín Victoria, Milton Peláez, Roberto Salcedo, and others.
+The show's roster of comedians and personalities included: Cuquín Victoria, Milton Peláez, Roberto Salcedo, Nany Peña, Felipe Polanco, and others.

 Personal life and family

-The origin of Goico (his mother’s family name) is Serbian, originally spelled as Goicovich (Gojković/Гојковић).
+The origin of Goico (his mother's family name) is Serbian, originally spelled as Goicovich (Gojković/Гојковић).
 By his mother he also had French and Russian ancestry.